huggingface/optimum-habana/examples/text-generation/README.md

 ### Saving FP8 Checkpoints in Hugging Face format
 After quantizing the model, we can save it to a local path.

+> [!NOTE]
-**Note:** Before executing the command below, please refer to the "Running FP8 Models on a Single Device" section to measure the model quantization statistics.
+> Before executing the command below, please refer to the "Running FP8 Models on a Single Device" section to measure the model quantization statistics.

 Here is an example of how to quantize and save the LLama3.1-8b model on a single card:
 ```bash